mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 ![](/images/ca-filter.png)

 ### Forwarding via Feed
-There is a special feed named 'Calculated Attributes' that allows you to send calculated attributes downstream whenever they change, without an event from the user; this feed is especially useful for keeping calculated attributes with delayed calculations synchronized throughout your stack and for sending calculated attributes downstream alongside kit integrations.
+There is a special feed named 'Calculated Attributes' that allows you to send calculated attributes downstream whenever they change, without an event from the user.
+This used to keep calculated attributes with delayed calculations updated throughout your stack and for sending calculated attributes downstream alongside kit integrations.
 This input will appear once you have activated a calculated attribute.
 When a new connection is made to this input, CA values for users who have not been seen since their delayed CAs were calculated will be sent.
-This feed sends changed calculated attributes, it does not send user attributes.
+This feed sends updated [delayed calculated attributes](#calculation-details) -- not instant calculations nor user attributes.
+Instant calculated attributes are updated instantly and sent on event connections.
+If you want only those values, use the filters functionality to remove other events and user information.

 You can control which downstream system receives these updates by connecting platforms to receive the delayed calculation updates.
 You can also filter out calculated attributes you do not wish to forward using the platform filters page.